aumouvantsillage/guillaume.baierouge.fr/src/2021-01-16-simulating-digital-circuits-in-racket.md

 ![Sequential implementation of the GCD](/assets/figures/digital-circuits-racket/gcd-seq.svg)

-The sequential GCD implementation in Racket is not very readable as a hardware description.
+The sequential GCD implementation using lists has several issues.
-It would be better if we had a *signal* data type to abstract away the list manipulation operations.
+First, it is not very readable as a hardware description, partly due to the explicit list manipulation operations (`first`, `cons`, `reverse`) that do not clearly convey the semantics of sequential operation.
+Second, using lists as a data structure for signals is not a general solution: when function `gcd` is called, we need to provide complete lists of input values `lst-e`, `lst-a` and `lst-b`, which works only because there is no feedback loop between `gcd` and its environment.

+If we want to model circuits using functions, we need a better *signal* data type to *connect* these functions as we would connect hardware components.

 A detour via Haskell and Clash
 ==============================